 To win an online defamation lawsuit, plaintiffs must prove several things.
-Most importantly, defamation plaintiffs must prove how the defamatory statement directly affected their financial well-beings.
-And in some cases, claimants must show actual malice, meaning the plaintiff must convince a judge or jury that the defendant knowingly spread lies with the intent to harm.
+Most importantly, defamation plaintiffs must show how a defamatory statement directly affected their financial well-beings.
+And in some cases, claimants must demonstrate actual malice on the part of the defendant, meaning the plaintiff must convince a judge or jury that the defendant knowingly spread lies, with the intent to harm.

 Radcliff Emerges Victorious in Online Defamation Lawsuit

 Due to strict standards, defamation is notoriously difficult to prove.
 Radcliff’s lawyers, however, came through for their client.
 The jury ruled in favor of Radcliff and ordered State Farm to pay $14.5 million dollars.